bitjson/typescript-starter/README.md

 If your project is private, or will primarily receive contributions from long-running contributors, this may be a good fit.
 Otherwise, this setup may raise the barrier to one-off contributions slightly.

 Note, as a maintainer, if you manage your project on GitHub or a similar website, you can now use the `Squash and Merge` option to add a properly formatted, descriptive commit messages when merging each pull request.
 This is likely to be more valuable than trying to force one-time contributors to adhere to commit conventions, since you can also maintain a more consistent language style.
-Because this is the best choice for the vast majority of projects, `typescript-starter` does not bundle any commit message validation.
+Because this is the best choice for the vast majority of projects, `typescript-starter.js` does not bundle any commit message validation.

 ---